-How to show Developer tab on the Ribbon in Excel?
+How to show the Developer tab on the Ribbon in Excel?
 This tab contains a lot of advanced features.
 We will show you how to enable it!

 The Developer tab can’t be found on the ribbon as a default.
-In today’s article we’ll show how can it be reached and what kind of functions it has.
+In today’s article, we’ll show how it can be reached and what kind of functions it has.
 You wouldn’t even think how many things can be controlled by its use.

 Developer Tab – Where to find it?

-Excel team has it disabled as a default setting.
+The Excel team has it disabled as a default setting.
 So before you can use it, you need to enable it.

 The steps below are relevant to Excel 2013 and Excel 2016 versions.

-Right click on any of the existing tabs in the ribbon and select Customize the Ribbon.
+Right-click on any of the existing tabs in the ribbon and select Customize the Ribbon.
 It will open the Excel Options dialogue box.
-Choose the Customize the ribbon option.
+Choose the Customize the Ribbon option.

-On the right you find the list showing the active tabs.
+On the right, you find the list showing the active tabs.
 Within the Main Tabs pane, check the Developer option.

 Now you will have ‘Developer’ displayed as one of the tabs.

-This will appear on the right hand side of the ribbon if you successfully enabled it.
-Finally the functions found here can be used!
+This will appear on the right-hand side of the ribbon if you successfully enabled it.
+Finally, the functions found here can be used!

 Here are the steps!